How KYC Helps Prevent Insurance Fraud Cases

 Combatting identity theft

 Identity theft is one of the most common ways fraudsters exploit insurance policies.
-EKYC measures including biometric verification, document authentication, and database cross-referencing can confirm that the individual interacting with the insurer is who they claim to be, before any policy is issued or claim is paid.
+EKYC measures including biometric verification, document authentication, and database cross-referencing confirm that the individual interacting with the insurer is who they claim to be, before any policy is issued or claim is paid.

 Stopping policy misrepresentation